mola-T/timp/README.md

 ##### `(thread.send.exec thread function &rest arguments &key......)`

-This is the first function (or two) allowing you to send jobs to threads.
+This is the first function (of two) allowing you to send jobs to threads.
-You can see there are `keys` in the end.
+You can see there are `key` in the end.
 I would leave them for now.
-Without the `keys` we can still have pretty functional threads.
+Without the `key` we can still have pretty functional threads.

 From now on, I will ignore `(setq my-thread (thread.get :persist t))` and `(thread.quit my-thread)` in all examples assuming that you know they are always there.